Have you ever felt overwhelmed with the choice of coffee types and names in the grocery store coffee aisle, not knowing what to choose and why?

 2. Medium Roast

-Medium roast beans are little bit darker in color, with a stronger flavor and non-oily surface.
+Medium roast beans are a little bit darker in color, with a stronger flavor and non-oily surface.

 Internal Temperature Of Beans At Roasting Peak: Approx. 420°F